Portfolio Liquidity: A Fluid Situation

 Whatever the ultimate amount of cash required is, managing this balance of personal liquidity should be done on a regular basis.

-To illustrate this process, the chart below depicts the balances of a hypothetical investor, Taylor, whose spending, and circumstances indicate she maintains roughly $50,000 in cash.
+To illustrate this process, the chart below depicts the balances of a hypothetical investor, Juana, who’s spending, and circumstances indicate she maintains roughly $50,000 in cash.

 After a few months, her car needs a pricey repair, depleting a portion of her cash reserve.
 Following this unexpected event, she prioritizes savings and is able to build back her cash reserve.